Some intellectual property (IP) rights arise automatically under certain circumstances while others require affirmative action.

 In order to maintain rights in a mark it must continue to be used in connection with bona fide (good faith) commercial offerings of the associated goods or services.
 This means the most basic rule of maintaining rights in a mark is: use it or lose it!

 Use on goods occurs when two conditions are met.
 First, a mark must be placed on the goods or their containers, or on attached tags or labels, or displays associated with the goods.
 If the nature of the goods makes those kinds of placements impracticable, then use of the mark on documents associated with the goods or their sale qualify.
-Second, for federal trademark rights, use requires that the goods (bearing the mark) be sold or transported in “commerce”, meaning interstate or foreign commerce and not merely locally.
+Second, for U.S. federal trademark rights, use requires that the goods (bearing the mark) be sold or transported in “commerce”, meaning interstate or foreign commerce and not only locally.
 Mere advertising is generally insufficient as evidence of use of a mark on goods.

 Use in connection with services occurs when a mark is used or displayed in the sale or advertising of services and those services are rendered in “commerce”, or the services are rendered in more than one state or in the United States and a foreign country.
 An important distinction is that use of mark in advertising may be sufficient to show use in connection with services, even though advertising alone is generally insufficient to show use with goods.